blindabehluli/project-management-web-app/README.md

-# project-management-web-app
-Project Management
+#### Project Management Web App

-This is a fullstack web app that allows teams to manage their projects and tasks collaboratively.
-Users can create workspaces and invite other team members to join.
-Within each workspace, users can create boards, each containing multiple columns that represent the stages of a project or task.
-Users can then create tasks and subtasks, which can be assigned to specific team members and moved between columns to track progress.
-The app also allows users to customize their board with background images, labels for each card etc. User roles, including admin, editor, and viewer, provide flexible access control.
+The project management web app is designed to help teams collaborate and manage their projects efficiently.
+The app allows users to create workspaces, which can be customized according to the team's needs.
+Each workspace can have multiple boards, and each board can have multiple columns and tasks.

+Users can be assigned different roles within each workspace and board, including admin, editor, or viewer, which determines their level of access and editing privileges.
+The app also includes a feature for inviting new members to join a workspace or board via email.

+In addition to creating and managing tasks, the app also allows users to create subtasks and set due dates for tasks.
+Boards can be customized with background images, and users can view their tasks and progress on a dashboard.

+Overall, the project management web app is a comprehensive tool for teams to collaborate, track progress, and stay organized throughout the project lifecycle.